cintuluca/atmi/README.md

 In order to install <i>am</i> you can download it from <a href="https://zenodo.org/record/6774378">here</a> and follow the instructions on the <a href="https://zenodo.org/record/6774376">manual</a>.

+Doxygen with auto deployment has been setup in this repository.
+The documentation for this repository is available at https://cintuluca.github.io/atmi/

 # How to set up

 Clone the repository: